ktor-doc-jp/ktor-doc-jp/clients/http-client/features/http-redirect.md

   class: io.ktor.client.features.HttpRedirect
 ---

-By default, Ktor HTTP client doesn't follow redirections (except for Apache and configuring it), this feature allows to follow `Location` redirects in a way that works with any HTTP engine.
+By default, Ktor HTTP client does follow redirections, this feature allows to follow `Location` redirects in a way that works with any HTTP engine.
 Its usage is pretty straightforward and the only configurable property is the `maxJumps` (20 by default) that limits how many redirects are tried before giving up (to prevent infinite redirects).